zeanrivera/Paper/papergradle.md

     It also has another function, which is to remove bad output classes from the `buildSpigot` task.
 For whatever reason - probably a product of how Spigot depends on the remapped Minecraft server jar in the build process - the Spigot build occasionally emits duplicate classes where one is Notch mappings, and the other is Spigot mappings.
-This causes the decompile task to output some really wacky code as these invalid classes which are simply incorrectly mapped duplicates of other classes show up.
-As an easy solution, this task also reads in the `mcp/remove-list.txt` file and removes and of the listed file paths in that file from the jar.
+This causes the decompile task to output some really wacky code when these invalid classes which are simply incorrectly mapped duplicates of other classes show up.
+As an easy solution, this task also reads in the `mcp/remove-list.txt` file and removes any of the listed file paths in that file from the jar.

  * ### `preMapReMap`: